 My 2nd choice would be Lizard Skins Moab Lock-On Grip.
 Perfect grip, high quality, but a little less dampening properties.

 How to Prevent Handlebar Grips from Slipping in the Future

 The main problem with producing handlebar grips is that manufacturers compete to offer the best grip and make their grips as comfortable as possible.
 As long as handlebar grips exist, they never really focused on making slide-on grips that don’t move.
 That’s what lock-on grips were made for.

 Properly installing your handlebar grips is the key to having them work for a long time.
-Make sure there is no contamination with grease, dirt, or any liquid that won’t dry off and leave a surface completely clean.
+Make sure there is no contamination with grease, dirt, or any liquid that won’t dry off, and leave a surface completely clean.
 Try to add an adhesive like hair spray the first time you install them.
 If you leave them greasy or dirty in time, they will start slipping.

-Proper installation doesn’t only refer to the handlebar being clean and grips being properly installed.
+Proper installation doesn’t only refer to the handlebar being clean and the grips being properly installed.
 It, in fact, depends on the position of your brake levers and shifters.
 If they are not in a good position, naturally, your hand will have the wrong placement on the grip, and it will start to slide after some time.
 I like my brake levers and shifters moved about a width of one finger away from the grips.
 You should try to move them left and right until you find the perfect position for you.

-I think riding around with your grips moving can be quite dangerous.
+Riding around with your grips moving can be quite dangerous.
 To sum it up, you can prevent them from moving in several ways I mentioned in the article, but the best option is to get a pair of lock-on grips.